radekkozak/discordian/README.md

 ---
 ```

-More explanation how it works: [https://forum.obsidian.md/t/display-side-by-side-image-grid-css-snippet](https://forum.obsidian.md/t/display-side-by-side-image-grid-css-snippet)

-But as always better seen than explained
+Here's more explanation [how it works](https://forum.obsidian.md/t/display-side-by-side-image-grid-css-snippet) but as always it's better seen than explained

 ![](media/screenshots/discordian-img-grid.gif)